Sydney Harbour National Park

 It’s also one of the most picturesque places for a picnic, boasting three large, sheltered picnic areas.
 Relax on the grass and enjoy your lunch beneath a shady fig tree.
 Stroll along the scenic foreshore walking track or explore the area by kayak.

-Stay overnight at Steele Point Cottage and in the morning the kids can swim and build sandcastles while you relax with a coffee at the Nielsen Park Cafe before setting out to explore Bottle and Glass Point.
+Relax with a coffee at the Nielsen Park Cafe, the kids can swim and build sandcastles before setting out to explore Bottle and Glass Point.

-Take a virtual tour of Nielsen Park on Google Street View.
+Take a virtual tour of Nielsen Park captured with Google Street View Trekker.

 Tours and events at this location